Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

 \subsubsection{Estimating Faults in DNNs}

 Following a similar approach to the work of Fahmy \textit{et al}.~\cite{fahmy2021supporting} and Attaoui \textit{et al.}~\cite{attaoui2022black}, we rely on a clustering approach to group similar mispredicted inputs presenting a common set of characteristics that are plausible causes for mispredictions.
 We approximate the number of detected faults in a DNN through such clustering.
-Indeed, though many mispredicted test inputs are redundant and due to the same causes, we assume that test inputs belonging to different clusters are mispredicted due to distinct problems~\cite{fahmy2021supporting} in the DNN model.
-This is of course an approximation but a practical and plausible way to estimate and compare the number of detected faults across coverage and diversity strategies.
-Though faults can only be addressed by re-training in DNNs, as opposed to debugging, clusters nevertheless capture common causes for mispredictions and are thus comparable to faults in regular software.
-Figure~\ref{fig:FaultsApproach} depicts the approach for counting faults in DNNs and we describe each of its steps in detail below.
+Although many mispredicted test inputs are redundant and result from the same causes, we assume that test inputs belonging to different clusters are mispredicted due to distinct problems~\cite{fahmy2021supporting} in the DNN model.
+This is an approximation but a practical and plausible way to estimate and compare the number of detected faults across coverage and diversity strategies.
+Although faults can only be addressed by retraining in DNNs, as opposed to debugging, clusters nevertheless capture common causes for mispredictions and are thus comparable to faults in regular software.
+Figure~\ref{fig:FaultsApproach} depicts how faults are counted in DNNs and we describe below each step in detail.

 \paragraph{Feature Extraction} We start by training our model using the training dataset.
 We then run our pre-trained model on the test and training datasets to identify all mispredicted inputs.
-We not only consider mispredicted inputs from the test set, but also use mispredicted inputs from the training dataset to extract the best clusters possible and therefore estimate detected faults as accurately as we can in our experiments.
-We rely on VGG16 to extract the features of the mispredicted inputs and build the corresponding feature matrix as described earlier in section~\ref{SubSec:FeatureExtraction}.
-We add two extra features to the matrix from the DNN model to capture actual and mispredicted classes related to each misclassified input.
-This is meant to add information to the feature matrix about the misprediction behaviour of the model under-test for each mispredicted input, which we believe can help build better clusters to reflect common misprediction causes.
+We not only use mispredicted inputs from the test set but also mispredicted inputs from the training dataset to extract the best clusters and estimate detected faults as accurately as possible.
+We rely on VGG16 to extract the mispredicted inputs' features and build the corresponding feature matrix as described in section~\ref{SubSec:FeatureExtraction}.
+We add two extra features to the matrix from the DNN model to capture actual and mispredicted classes (labels) related to each misclassified input.
+This adds information to the feature matrix about the misprediction behaviour of the model under test for each mispredicted input, which we believe builds better clusters to reflect common misprediction causes.